mmistakes/made-mistakes-jekyll/src/_posts/paperfaces/2015-08-24-neon-l-portrait.md

 ---
 title: "Bokeh Behind that Purple"
-excerpt: "PaperFaces portrait of Neon L. drawn with Paper by 53 on an iPad."
+excerpt: "PaperFaces portrait of Neon L. drawn with Paper for iOS on an iPad."
 last_modified_at: 2016-10-10T15:13:08-04:00
 image:
   path: &image /assets/images/paperfaces-neon-l.jpg